Gravitational Pressure and the Accelerating Universe: Final Remarks

-In this work, the accelerated expansion rate of the actual universe has been addressed by resorting to the basic concept of \textit{gravitational pressure}, which naturally arises in the framework of the \textit{Teleparallelism Equivalent to General Relativity} (TEGR) \cite{Ref18},\cite{ReviewTEGR-Maluf}.
-This is not a new theory of gravity, but rather an alternative, but equivalent, geometrical description of Einstein's General Relativity.
-Such equivalence takes place at the level of field equations.
-Instead of most usual approaches, in the present work no assumption about scalar fields which would originate some mechanism responsible for dark energy has been done.
-On the contrary, in trying to arrive at a simple description of the presently accelerated universe, we have applied the definition of the stress-energy-momentum of the gravitational and matter fields, which, as we have reviewed in this work, is directly identified from the field equation of the TEGR, which is equivalent to Einstein field equation.
-As is well-known, such a stress-energy-momentum is not directly available in General Relativity.
-From the definition given by Eq. (\ref{2.13}), it is possible to define an expression for the total pressure of gravitational and matter fields.
-We remark that the result (\ref{2.13}) steems from a balance (continuity) equation [see Eq. (\ref{2.8})], which in turn comes from the field equation of the TEGR [see Eq. (\ref{2.5}) or Eq. (\ref{2.4})].
-We also stress that the gravitational and matter energy-momentum tensors take place in the field equation of the TEGR on the same footing.
+In this work, we have examined the possibility that the issue of the accelerated expansion rate of the actual universe might be related to a basic concept of one can ascribed to the very gravitational field, namely the \textit{gravitational pressure}.
+The latter naturally arises in the framework of the \textit{Teleparallelism Equivalent to General Relativity} (TEGR) \cite{Ref18},\cite{ReviewTEGR-Maluf}.
+Instead of the usual approach for the description of the acceelerated expansion of the universe, in the present work we have not assumed that the cosmological constant would be responsible for the dark energy, but rather we have applied the definition of the stress-energy-momentum of the gravitational and matter fields, which is directly identified from the field equation of the TEGR, which in turn is equivalent to Einstein field equation.
+It is interesting to explore the stress-energy-momentum of the gravitational field in order to describe fundamental aspects of gravity.
+From the definition given by Eq. (\ref{2.13.1}), it is possible to define an expression for the total pressure of the space-time,\textit{ i.e.}, of the gravitational and matter fields.
+We remark that the result (\ref{2.13.1}) steems from a balance (or continuity) equation [see Eq. (\ref{2.8})], which in turn comes from the field equation of the TEGR [see Eq. (\ref{2.5}) or Eq. (\ref{2.4})].
+We also stress that the gravitational and matter stress-energy-momentum tensors take place in the field equation of the TEGR on the same footing.
 Such a property is not present in the description of gravitation as formulated in General Relativity.